 Dutching is a good strategy to use when you want to be adverse to risk.
 The returns are lower than if you backed one of the selections individually, but of course, the risk is also a lot lower.

 As we have all seen when gambling, even the best plans sometimes come undone by rotten luck.
-Races and Football matches can go to plan, except a moment of brilliance, or a moment of luck turns the result against you.
+Races and Football matches can go to plan, except for a moment of brilliance, or a moment of luck turns the result against you.

-How to use a Dutching calculator
+How to use a Dutching calculator?